Novel constraints on neutrino physics beyond the standard model from the CONUS experiment: Constraints on beyond the standard model neutrino physics

 The nuclear charge associated to the light vector mediator is given by~\cite{Bertuzzo:2017tuf}

 where the last step is due to our assumption of universal couplings to leptons and quarks.
 As a result, the light vector part of Eq.~\eqref{eq:prefactor_light_vector} scales as $g_{Z'}^{2}$, leading to a proportionality of up to $g_{Z'}^{4}$ in the cross section of Eq.~\eqref{eq:cross_section_light_vector_cenns}.
-A second effect that becomes visible in Eq.~\eqref{eq:prefactor_light_vector} is the possibility of destructive interference, showing up as a negative sign between the two terms and which can, depending on the sensitivity of the experiment, lead to `islands of non-exclusion' in the exclusion plot, cf.~\textsc{Coherent} limits in Figure~\ref{fig:light_vector_constraints}.
+A second effect that becomes visible in Eq.~\eqref{eq:prefactor_light_vector} is the possibility of destructive interference, originating from a negative coupling, which leads to `islands of non-exclusion' in the exclusion plot, cf.~\textsc{Coherent} limits in Figure~\ref{fig:light_vector_constraints}.
 In this case the prefactor $\mathcal{G}_{Z'}$ turns from the SM value $1$ into $-1$ due to the $Z'$ contribution, leaving the resulting cross section invariant, cf.~Eq.~\eqref{eq:cross_section_light_vector_cenns}.
-However, both \textsc{Conus} and \textsc{Connie} do not have the sensitivity to see this effect yet, cf.~Figure~\ref{fig:light_vector_constraints}.
+However, reactor experiments do not have the sensitivity to observe this effect yet, cf.~Figure~\ref{fig:light_vector_constraints}.

-It is worth to mention that there is in principal a connection between the vector mediators discussed here and the previously discussed vector NSIs.
+It is worth to mention that there is in principle a connection between the vector mediators discussed here and the previously discussed vector NSIs.
 Integrating out the vector mediator allows for a mapping between the $Z'$ couplings and mass and the $\epsilon$-parameters of vector NSIs~\cite{Denton:2018xmq}

 where the couplings $\left(g_{Z'}^{\nu V}\right)_{\alpha\beta}$ can in general be flavor-dependent.
 However, integrating out the mediating particle is only possible when the mediator is significantly heavier than the momentum transfer in the scattering process.
 Since this condition is violated for light mediators, we discuss the two models separately.